JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day5 <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day5">Java Advanced: Introduction of Object-Oriented Programming (OOP) Patterns with including application of Stream API</a>
+# day5 Java Advanced: Introduction of Object-Oriented Programming (OOP) Patterns with including application of Stream API
-1. This lesson we give a differently Object-oriented design patterns and also create a roughly Account System from Bank for your reference
+1. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day5">This lesson we give a differently Object-oriented design patterns and also create a roughly Account System from Bank for your reference</a>
 > OO1.java
 - Description: This lecture we would like sharing to reader about initializing the global variables by Constructor
 - 此節介紹如何使用建構子將全域變數初始化